act-rules/act-rules.github.io/_rules/iframe-identical-name-equivalent-purpose-4b1c6c.md

 ---
 id: 4b1c6c
-name: `iframe` elements with identical accessible names have equivalent purpose
+name: '`iframe` elements with identical accessible names have equivalent purpose'
 rule_type: atomic
 description: |
   This rule checks that `iframe` elements with identical accessible names embed the same resource or equivalent resources.